basecs101/java-multithreading-programs/README.md

 11. How can we make sure main() is the last thread to finish in Java Program?
     - Use all thread as user threads and not the daemon thread.
 Main thread will terminate after executing all user threads.
 12. Which is more preferred - Synchronized method or Synchronized block?
 13. What is Deadlock(explain using Reader/Writer Problem)?
-How to analyze and avoid deadlock situation?
+How to analyze/detect and avoid deadlock situation?
 14. How does threads communicate with each other?
     - Different threads communicate with each other using `wait()`, `notify()` and `notifyAll()` methods.
 15. Why thread communication methods wait(), notify() and notifyAll() are in Object class?